hrgdavor/jscadui/initial.thoughts.md

 equivalents: `incBoundingBox`, `incBoundingSphere` that guarantee geometry is inside but not necessarily tight.

+## Optimization of preview: fake booleans
+just displaying parts of boolean operations is much faster.

+ - care must be taken to avoid breaking code that expects to do stuff with booleans output
+ - better to wrap the result in FakeBoolean object, that way when ppl run into the issue, and debug the result, they will see something is wrong and then ca decide waht to do
+ - needs an easy option to force boolean in the script (maybe user want to skip preview for specific part).
+   That way speed ccan be for many other booleans, but one being tested can be forced to ececute.

 ## Geometry

 **Reusable**  basic geometry that can be converted to buffers for rendering or exported.